 Launched in July 2013, the European Alliance for Apprenticeships (EAfA) is a platform which brings together governments with key stakeholders to strengthen the quality, supply, mobility and image of apprenticeships in Europe.
 EBC joined in 2015 to strengthen apprenticeships in the construction sector, by providing recommendations to its national members and all construction SMEs on how to take actions in this regard.

 EBC is a partner of the BUILD UP Platform for energy efficiency in buildings.
 Launched in 2009, BUILD UP is a European Commission initiative aiming to reduce the energy consumption of buildings across Europe.
 Build Up promotes an effective implementation of energy saving measures in buildings and offers free access to a wide range of information on best practices, technologies and legislation for energy reduction.

 Our Partnership With Construction Stakeholders

 The European Social Dialogue Committee for Construction was created in 1999 by the European Construction Industry Federation (FIEC) and the European Federation of Building and Wood Workers (EFBWW) with the support of the European Commission.
-In 2007 EBC became an observer within the employers’ delegation for this committee.
-EBC Secretary General as well as an EBC members’ expert attend the committee meetings.
+Since 2007, EBC is part of the employers’ delegation for this committee.
+EBC Secretary General as well as EBC members’ experts attend the committee meetings.

 EBC is a stakeholder within the Energy efficient Mortgages Action Plan (EeMAP) of the European Mortgage Federation/European Covered Bond Council.
 This action plan focuses on the creation of a standardised “energy efficient mortgage”, according to which building owners are incentivised to improve the energy efficiency of their buildings or to acquire an already energy efficient property by way of preferential financing conditions.
 In May 2018, EBC joined the EeMAP Pilot Scheme.